puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_relationships.markdown

 ### Operands

-The chaining arrows accept the following types of operands on either side of the arrow:
+The chaining arrows accept the following kinds of operands on either side of the arrow:

 * [Resource references][reference], including multi-resource references
 * Arrays of resource references